noinarisak/okta-terraform-demo/README.md

 ### Tools

-Terreform CLI instructions can be found [here](https://learn.hashicorp.com/terraform/getting-started/install.html) but since the Okta Provider is still *Community* status the binary will NOT automatically be pulled in by `terraform` cli like aws, gcp, etc.
+Terreform CLI instructions can be found [here](https://learn.hashicorp.com/terraform/getting-started/install.html) but since the Okta Provider is still **Community** status which means the binary will NOT automatically be pulled in by `terraform` cli unlike AWS, GCP, etc.

-Okta Provider instructions:
+Okta Provider install instructions:

 * WARNING: `terraform` cli  must be installed
 * Download the latest plugin [here](https://github.com/articulate/terraform-provider-okta/releases), selecting the zip file associated with your OS and unzip. (ie. `terraform-provider-okta-darwin-amd64.zip` for MacOS)